AlexJS6/AutoHotKey/README.md

 6. Press 'ctrl + t' to activate the timer, if you dont want it activated anymore, exit autohotkey in the running programs.
 - You can also launch it (ctrl + t) just before you go away when you can't point and it will do it from self.
 - If you will go afk you also need to copy paste my anti afk script in the other txt and to activate it press 'ctrl + a' (it will press space every minute).
+- Don't forget to quit it if you are back on your computer because it will continue to press space every minute.

+### ENJOY